brycewray/hugo-site/content/posts/2021/03/next-steps.md

   <span class="caption">Image: <a href="https://unsplash.com/@drew_beamer?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Drew Beamer</a>; <a href="/s/photos/future?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></span>
 ---

-**Update, 2021-04-15**: After an initial miscommunication gave me the wrong impression about the thinking higher up, I learned that I won't be doing this work, after all.
+**Update, 2021‑04‑15**: After an initial miscommunication gave me the wrong impression about the thinking higher up, I learned that I won't be doing this work, after all.
 However, I'm leaving this post in place for archival purposes and [for the sake of transparency](/posts/2019/10/otoh/).
 {.yellowBox}

 As I [mentioned a few days back](/posts/2021/03/gems-in-rough-03/), Day Job-related concerns have led me to spend time dabbling in the [Next.js](https://nextjs.org) [React](https://reactjs.org) framework.
 This is because I'm researching possible future options for my employers’ web presence, and Next.js seems to fit their needs pretty well.

 I thought I'd pass along some things I've learned along the way, especially since some of them weren't as well-spelled-out and/or as collected in one place as I'd like.
 Next's documentation could use some work, **but** I'd still say it's pretty good.[^vsNuxt]

-[^vsNuxt]: In fact, I felt Next's documentation is considerably better than that of its [Vue](https://vuejs.org)-based competitor, [Nuxt.js](https://nuxtjs.org), which I had been expecting to prefer---both the product and its documentation---because I frankly find Vue easier to grasp than React.
+[^vsNuxt]: In fact, I felt Next's documentation is considerably better than that of its [Vue](https://vuejs.org)-based competitor, [Nuxt.js](https://nuxtjs.org), which I had been expecting to prefer --- both the product and its documentation --- because I frankly find Vue easier to grasp than React.
 However, our "shop" is moving in React's direction anyway, so it's probably just as well.

 And, to be sure, so is Next.js itself.